pudly/schmopera-hugo/content/articles/trousers-on-tv-4-animated-pants-roles.md

 date = "2016-09-02T04:26:00-04:00"
 lastmod = "2018-01-11T10:29:00-05:00"
 publishDate = "2016-09-03T06:00:00-04:00"
 short_description = "But who are the cartoon pants roles (and skirt roles) of more recent years?
 And how does a casting choice affect how we react to a character?
-We tracked down four of our favourite 21st-century cartoon characters, who all take a cue from opera's tradition." slug = "trousers-on-tv-4-animated-pants-roles" title = "Trousers on TV: 4 animated pants roles"
+We tracked down four of our favourite 21st-century cartoon characters, who all take a cue from opera&#039;s tradition." slug = "trousers-on-tv-4-animated-pants-roles" title = "Trousers on TV: 4 animated pants roles"
 +++